pelithne/api-management-workshop/instructions.md

 ![Image](./media/create-api-app-2.PNG)

 Now you will input some details bout your **API app**.
-In the

 1. Give the app a nice (and globally unique) name.
-For instance, use your corporate signum
+For instance using your corporate signum

 2. Select the **Subscription** you want to use